Advising other European nationals

 - has signed a declaration that s/he is able to meet their living costs while studying and that declaration is true at the time of signing.

 Problems occur when the student is no longer able to support him/herself.
 As long as the declaration was true at the time of signing and the student continues to study s/he continues to be regarded as a student, with the right to reside as such.
-In order to be eligible for benefits s/he must also be habitually resident and this can be a problem for students on short courses or who only stay temporarily in the UK to study.
+A student with the right to reside must also be habitually resident to be eligible for universal credit/housing benefit and also, in Northern Ireland, to housing and homelessness assistance.
+This can be a problem for students on short courses or who only stay temporarily in the UK to study.
 Other problems occur with access to UC/HB (as for all students) and with whether a student (who may have a home elsewhere in Europe) is actually homeless.

 Problems with self-sufficient people